A multi-market approach: How Armory uses Terminal to build engineering teams 3x faster

 Backes knew that opening offices in different markets required a lot of new expertise.
 “Terminal has that expertise,” he says.
 “And because of that, I haven’t had to spend as much time learning the hard way.
 I don’t have to learn a new market through trial and error.
 I can work with Terminal, expand our engineering team, and have more engineering throughput.”

-> the results
+> the result

 Collaborating more, costing less